“We believe what makes you (and me) different is our superpower.”

 - You should not be enrolled in another paid student voting fellowship.
 All other fellowships/internships will be considered on a case-by-case basis.

-We are looking for students who are currently enrolled in college, in particular, we strongly encourage the candidates who identify as the following to apply:
+We are looking for young people in the community or currently enrolled in college, in particular, we strongly encourage the candidates who identify as the following to apply:

 BIYoC (Black, Indigenous, Youth of Color) • STEM majors • Creatives • Artists • Non-English first language speakers • First-generation • LGBTQ+ • Neurodiverse • People with disabilities